argshook/argshook.github.io/Posts/ng-directive-compiler-helper-for-angular-15-unit-testing-to-the-rescue.md

 ```

 this file contains `createCompiler` function just floating there.
 So in
-karma it's available on global scope. it's good enough for me right
+karma it's available on global scope. good enough for me to use with
-now so excuse my immodularity. maybe one day.
+karma now so excuse my immodularity. maybe one day.

 ## simple usage